 The 56-player fields for both tournaments will be completed at a later date with the addition of the remaining wild cards and qualifiers.

 The exciting action on-court will be complemented by several enhancements around the grounds, including new dining offerings, musical performances, and special events.
 Both tournament sites feature a variety of activities, restaurants, performances, promotions, shopping, and more, providing a world-class sports and entertainment experience.

-Rogers Cup presented by National Bank will welcome the best players of the ATP World Tour from August 4-13 at Uniprix Stadium in Montreal and the top players of the WTA from August 5-13 at Aviva Centre in Toronto.
+Rogers Cup presented by National Bank will welcome the best players of the ATP World Tour from August 4-13 at STADE IGA in Montreal and the top players of the WTA from August 5-13 at Aviva Centre in Toronto.
 Owned and operated by Tennis Canada, all profits from the tournaments are directed towards growing the sport of tennis across Canada.
 For more information and to purchase tickets, please visit rogerscup.com.